abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/timescaleDB/setup-timescaledb.md

 ```

 ### Important (SUSE note)

-If prompted about readline-devel, choose Solution 1 (vendor change/downgrade).
+If you are prompted about `readline-devel`, choose **Solution 1 (vendor change/downgrade)**.

+**Why this matters:**

+- This avoids dependency conflicts on SUSE.
+- It ensures compatibility with PostgreSQL development libraries.

 ## Initialize PostgreSQL

+Before using PostgreSQL, its data directory must be initialized.

 ```bash
 sudo -u postgres initdb -D /var/lib/pgsql/data
 ```

+**What this does:**

+- Creates the PostgreSQL data directory.
+- Initializes system tables and default configurations.
+- Runs as the postgres system user for security.

 **Enable and start PostgreSQL:**